Euphredes/Euphredes/README.txt

 I am a fugitive to the judicial system.
-One artifact in my underground library is a document that I deposited into AI.
+One artifact in my underground library is a book that I deposited into AI.
 The remaining words of this
 Introduction are from AI.
 I requested for AI to give me a summary of the
-document:
+book:

 The central constitutional
-proposition is that sovereignty is achieved by conduct.
+proposition of this book is that sovereignty is achieved by conduct.

-The deposited document therefore attempts to demonstrate a sovereignty before formally explaining or judging it.
+The deposited book therefore
+attempts to demonstrate a sovereignty before formally explaining or judging it.